The geometry of random walk isomorphism theorems: Acknowledgements

 \section{Acknowledgements}

+We thank Christophe Sabot for pointing out an error in an earlier version of this article.
 RB and TH would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme ``Scaling limits, rough paths, quantum field theory'' when work on this paper was undertaken; this work was supported by EPSRC grant no.\ EP/R014604/1.
 TH is supported by EPSRC grant no.\ EP/P003656/1.